Best Marketing Books

 Permission Marketing by Seth Godin

-Seth Godin is often referred to as the ultimate entrepreneur of the information age.
-In Permission Marketing, he releases the groundbreaking concepts that enable marketers to shape a message that consumers willingly accept.
-He also discusses the relevance of modern marketing practices and why TV commercials and flyers have become outdated.
+Seth Godin is widely regarded as the ultimate entrepreneur of the information age.
+In Permission Marketing, he unveils groundbreaking concepts that enable marketers to craft messages consumers genuinely welcome.
+He also explores why modern marketing practices have surpassed traditional TV commercials and print flyers.

 2. Buyology: Truth and Lies About Why We Buy by Martin Lindstrom